shaikhq/db2ai-labs/README.md

 procedures for developing a machine learning (ML) model.

 - `module2-vectors` directory has the content of the second lab where you'll implement a vector similarity search use case with Db2.

+# 5 Module 1: Building a Linear Regression Model using in-database machine learning stored procedures at Db2

 ## Misc - No Action Needed
 Resetting local git repo with remote repo: